Texas Board of Pardons and Paroles

 The Texas Board of Pardons and Paroles (BPP) is a state agency that makes parole and clemency decisions for inmates in Texas prisons.
 It is headquartered in Austin, Texas.

 The BPP was created by constitutional amendment in 1935.
 It determines which prisoners are to be released on parole or discretionary mandatory supervision and under what conditions of parole supervision.
 If a parolee violates a parole condition, the board also makes decisions about revocation or other options.
-Finally, the board also is responsible for issuing recommendations on clemency matters to the governor.
+The board also is responsible for issuing recommendations on clemency matters to the governor.

 The BPP works closely with the Texas Department of Criminal Justice (TDCJ), which has responsibility for housing convicted felons, determining release and parole eligibility dates and supervising offenders on parole or mandatory supervision.

 History

+Under Article IV, Section 11 of the Texas Constitution, the power to grant executive clemency (pardons, paroles, furloughs, etc.) was given to the governor of the state.
+To assist the process of clemency reviews, two government-appointed members helped to aid clemency applications through the Board of Pardon Advisors, established in 1893.
+Over time, the governor's authority was legislatively reduced as previous powers were delegated to other boards and departments.